ITP2AME/ITP2_Slot_Machine/README.md

 In “Click the Fruit” the fruits are randomly generated at different locations on the screen and start falling down.
 The player has to click on the currently displayed fruit before they hit the spikes to gain points.
 If the fruit displayed hit the spikes or the player clicks the wrong fruits points are lost.
 Once again, difficulty is increased towards the end of the game.

-From the technical point of view each minigame has its own Game Controller object and script (GameController, Game_Controller_2, Game_Controller_3 respectively), a fruit generator Object and script (Cherries_Generator, Fruit_Generator, Generator_3 respectively) as well as scripts to control the behaviour of the baskets (in Fruit Catcher and Fruit Sorter) or the interaction with the fruits on click (Fruit Sorter and Click the fruit).
+From the technical point of view each minigame has its own Game Controller object and script (GameController, Game_Controller_2, Game_Controller_3 respectively), a fruit generator Object and script (Cherries_Generator, Fruit_Generator, Generator_3 respectively) as well as scripts to control the behaviour of the baskets (in Fruit Catcher and Fruit Sorter) or the interaction with the fruits on click (Fruit_Move, Fruit_Move_3).
 Other scripts are present in each minigame to deal with individual properties of the spikes objects, the wood panels and the Current Fruit display icon.
 The Game Controller Objects keep track of time left to play, the score, difficulty level and connect the minigames with the main slot framework returning the score at the end of each game session.

-Besides the minigame side of the project I also contributed to the main framework script by tweaking the logic of the slot machine (Winning/loosing/bonus scenarios), optimized the multiplier, betting and scoring system as well as adding sounds, on screen instruction and Game Over/ Continue screen.
+Besides the minigame side of the project I also contributed to the main framework script (slotsGF) by tweaking the logic of the slot machine (Winning/loosing/bonus scenarios), optimized the multiplier, betting and scoring system as well as adding sounds, on screen instruction and Game Over/ Continue screen.
 Finally, I tested and debugged the finalized project and corrected any detected errors before the submission.

 ###Martin -